Kōrero: Floods

 Stopbanks

 The stopbank at the Fitzroy bend of the Manawatū River runs below the road along the water’s edge.
 It provides protection for the lower-lying parts of Palmerston North.
-Built at a cost of over $7 million dollars, it successfully withheld flood waters in 2004, and proved to be a good investment in minimising damage in the city.
+Built at a cost of over $7 million, it successfully withheld flood waters in 2004, proving to be a good investment by minimising damage in the city.

 Te whakamahi i tēnei tūemi